-- 'Agent-causation' libertarians (e.g. Chisholm) say that free actions are caused by people, not events. - 'Event-causation' libertarians distinguish between causing and determining.
+- 'Agent-causation' libertarians (e.g. Chisholm) say that free actions are caused by people, not events. - 'Indeterministic causation' libertarians distinguish between causing and determining.
 Free actions are caused, but not determined, by our beliefs and desires.
-(I would like to call this 'agentdetermination' libertarianism.)

 Medieval terminology

 - Transeunt causation: Causation by events or states of affairs - Immanent causation: Causation by agents (persons) - N.B.
 Chisholm assumes that immanent causation is incompatible with transeunt causation, in the sense that if an agent caused something, then no prior event caused it. - '... there must be some event A, presumably some cerebral event, which is caused not by any other event, but by the agent.'